 A pathway will be recommended for each student, based on their progress throughout Year 7 and 8.
 Opinions have been sought from subject teachers and tutors in making this recommendation.
 Students and parents will then be asked to use this as a guide to determine their pathway from which they will select their courses.

 To support this process all students will receive support through PSHE lessons, assemblies and in subject lessons.

-This year we have created a series of videos to explain the process and rationale, which can be found in this area of the school website.
-The 'remote' parents evening on 4 February 2020 will give parents and students more specific advice from their subject teachers.
+To complement the Parents' Information Evening we have created a series of videos to explain the process and rationale, which can be found in this area of the school website.
+The 'remote' parents evening on 1st and 2nd February will give parents and students more specific advice from their subject teachers.

 We encourage all students to seek advice from their tutors, teachers and parents to ensure that they make the best possible choices to ensure future success.

 All students will study the 5-GCSE core curriculum of:

 All will also have 'core' lessons in the following non-examined subjects: